Skip to main content

 Termination provisions of a recruitment agency contract under Dutch law

 The termination provisions of a recruitment agency contract under Dutch law are set out to protect both the employee and the employer.
-The end-date of the employment can be determined in one of three ways; either by mutual agreement, unilateral notice given by either party or through a court decision.
+The end-date of the employment can be determined in one of three ways, similar to fixed-term and permanent contracts: either by mutual agreement, unilateral notice given by either party or through a court decision.
 For a termination to be valid, it must adhere to the applicable provisions as stated in the contract.

 All parties should agree upon an appropriate notice period that is applicable to their situation and this should also be included in the recruitment agency contract.
 Additionally, the employee may be entitled to severance payment depending on their circumstances and length of service with the company.